Abu Taher Mohammad Haider: Career

 After finishing his B.Sc graduate studies in Physics, he joined the Pakistan Army as a commissioned officer.
-He graduated from Pakistan Military Academy and commissioned as an Artillery officer in the 23rd Peshawar Mountain Battery (Frontier Force) in 1964.
+He graduated from Pakistan Military Academy and commissioned as an Artillery officer in the 23rd Peshawar Mountain Battery (Frontier Force) in 1965.
 He was posted at Pano Aqil, Kotli, and at Multan Cantonment where he stayed until 1969.
 On 9 September 1970, he was promoted to Captain.
 He was transferred to Comilla Cantonment.

 Two days after the start of Operation Searchlight began, on 27 March 1971 he left Comilla Cantonment.
 In Brahmanbaria he met with officers from the fourth East Bengal Regiment.
 He went through Teliapara tea garden to India.
 He returned from India with few Mukti Bahini members.
 He sabotaged the Mymensingh–Kishoreganj highway and the Musalli Bridge.
 On 7 October 1971, he joined K force under Khaled Mosharraf as his second-in-command.
 His unit was mostly composed of students whom he trained in guerrilla warfare.
 Most of the guerrilla attacks in this sector were carried under his command.

-Major Haider arrived in Bangladesh from India in a helicopter with freedom fighter and political adviser of Sector 2 and 3, R. K. Chowdhury, on December 14 in Comilla.
-Victory was celebrated on the 15 December in Jatrabari.
+Major Haider arrived in Bangladesh from India in a helicopter with freedom fighter and political adviser of Sector 2 and 3, R. K. Chowdhury, on 14 December in Comilla.
+Victory was celebrated on 15 December in Jatrabari.
 The crowd, carrying Major Haider and Chowdhury on their heads, rejoiced at the crossroads of Jatrabari.

 He was present during the surrender of Pakistan Army on 16 December 1971.
-After the Independence of Bangladesh, he was promoted to Major and made the commanding officer of 13 East Bengal Regiment, Savar Cantonment.
-He was promoted to Lieutenant Colonel in 1973 and was transferred to Chittagong Cantonment to head the then-nascent 2nd Battalion of Artillery and the School of Artillery.
+After the Independence of Bangladesh, he was promoted to Major and made the commanding officer of 13 East Bengal Regiment, Savar Cantonment in 1972.
+He was promoted to Lieutenant Colonel in 1974 and was transferred to Chittagong Cantonment to head the then-nascent 2nd Battalion of Artillery and the School of Artillery.
 On 21 October 1975 he was transferred to Ruma Cantonment as a Quartermaster.